TomfromBerlin/mothers-little-helpers/README.md

 | `temp_conv` | `K` | for Kelvin -> Celsius -> Fahrenheit -> Joule -> Electron Volt conversion |
 | `absolute_zero` |  | further information about the Third Law of Thermodynamics and more... |

- For example, if you have a temperature in Fahrenheit and want to convert it to Kelvin, you need to run the script and enter "fc" when prompted and press `Enter`.
+ For example, if you have a temperature in Fahrenheit and want to convert it to Kelvin, you need to run the script and enter "f" (or "F", it doesn't matter) when prompted and press `Enter`.
 The following prompt looks like this:

 `Please enter a value for Fahrenheit:`